Israel–Mexico relations: History

+Mariachi musicians commemorating 70 years of diplomatic relations between Mexico and Israel; 2022.

 In July 2022, both nations celebrated 70 years of diplomatic relations.
-To commemorate, Israel cancelled a stamp celebrating the two nations relations.
+To commemorate, the two countries issued a joint stamp.
 For its part, Mexico presented a commemorative exhibition of both nations historical relations within Mexico's diplomatic academy of Instituto Matías Romero.

 In 2023, it was discovered that Mexico was the "first and most prolific" user of Israel's Pegasus Spyware system.

-In the aftermath of Hamas' attack on Israel on October 7th and the ensuing Israeli military response, Mexico condemned the attacks.
-During the ensuing conflict, Mexico has maintained a moderate posture with Israel, in comparison to other Latin American countries such as Colombia and Chile, calling for a cessation of hostilities while committing to keeping its embassy in Israel open.
+In the aftermath of Hamas' attack on Israel on October 7th, Mexico condemned the attacks.
+During the ensuing conflict, Mexico has maintained a moderate posture with Israel, in comparison to other Hispanic America's countries such as Colombia and Chile, calling for a cessation of hostilities while committing to keeping its embassy in Israel open.
 On 18 January 2024, Mexico announced support for investigation into Israeli war crimes in Gaza by the International Criminal Court after reviewing UN reports and the South Africa's genocide case against Israel.
+In September 2025, Mexican President Claudia Sheinbaum called Israel's actions in Gaza a genocide during a press conference, becoming one of the only Western leaders to do so.